Germany: Suspect in politician’s slaying says he acted alone

-BERLIN (AP) - The far-right extremist suspected in the killing of a politician from German Chancellor Angela Merkel’s party has told authorities that he acted alone, but investigators are still probing whether anyone else was involved, Germany’s top security official said Wednesday.
+BERLIN (AP) - The far-right extremist suspected in the killing of a politician from German Chancellor Angela Merkel’s party has told authorities that he acted alone, but investigators are still probing whether anyone else was involved, Germany’s top prosecutor said Wednesday.

 Walter Luebcke, who led the Kassel regional administration in central Germany, was fatally shot in the head at his home on June 2.
 A 45-year-old German man with a string of convictions for violent anti-migrant crime, Stephan Ernst, was later arrested as the alleged killer.